matkolisiak/Resco-CRM-Sync/README.md

 - TFS: Definition of Ready, Definition of Done, User Story, Tasks, connect existing bugs to the User story

 - Enable Connect Page on production server
-- What should be tested
+- Which scenarios should be tested/accepted
 - Develope Automated tests
 - Rename Update Server to Update Client Metadata?
 - Define better examples of webrequests to this document?